Back to Projects

 Reflective Analysis & Growth

 This project was a comprehensive introduction to hardware product development, taking me through the complete design-to-manufacturing pipeline.
 Learning KiCad for PCB design taught me about component footprints, trace routing, and design rule checking.
 Creating my first 3D case in Fusion 360 developed my mechanical design skills and understanding of tolerances for 3D printing.
-The Blueprint program approval validated my design work and provided real-world experience with grant applications and project documentation.
-Currently, this project is fully designed with approved funding, but I haven't yet received and assembled the physical components.
-Once I complete the hand-soldering of surface-mount components like the SK6812-MINI LEDs and assemble the complete unit, it will significantly improve my precision soldering techniques and practical hardware assembly skills.
-Most importantly, this end-to-end experience—from concept to funded production—demonstrates that hardware projects are accessible to hobbyists and reinforces my passion for combining software and hardware engineering.
+The Blueprint program approval validated my design work and provided real-world experience with project documentation.
+Currently, this project is fully designed with approved funding and I have assembled the physical components too.
+It significantly improved my precision soldering techniques and practical hardware assembly skills.